alphagov/government-service-design-manual/users/labbasedusertesting.md

 Usability testing is best suited to finding the big issues, essentially the problems that affect users trying to perform tasks.
 However, it is qualitative in nature and is not statistically robust due to the small participant numbers, per round.

+The lab environment may also be considered a weakness.
+It means testing is conducted in a very different space to that a user will commonly be in.

 This method is not an appropriate for understanding user behaviour or user needs e.g. what they might want from a product / service.

 ##No./Types of participants

 Between 5-8 participants, per round of user testing is sufficient to highlight the majority of usability issues.
 The key is to test often.
-Why you only need to test with 5 users (Jakob Nielsen)

 ##Cost